philrz/super/book/src/super-sql/functions/strings/substring.md

 a [pragma](../../declarations/pragmas.md) as with [generalized indexing](../../expressions/index.md#index-base).

+>[!TIP]
-> _This function is implemented for backward compatibility with SQL.
+> This function is implemented for backward compatibility with SQL.
 > [Slice expressions](../../expressions/slices.md) should be used instead
-> and are best practice._
+> and are best practice.

 ### Examples